necroware/gameport-adapter/README.md

 Many joysticks in the wild are using the same digital protocol or are backwards compatible to the analog joysticks as they were used back in the days in DOS.
-Following list contains all the devices wich were reported by others as working so far:
+Following list contains all the devices which were reported by others as working so far:

 * Gravis Analog Pro (analog)